hyundai-robotics/doc-hi6-operation/book.md

 * You should select Tool Length in the \[Optimization Selection\] option, starting from the au/atic ca/tion of the second tool, when you use multiple tools.
 If you select Axis Origin and Tool Length, the previously set tool information will not match.

 {% hint style="info" %}
-For details on this function, refer to “[7.7.1 Optimization of Axis Origin and Tool Length](../7-setting/7-auto-calibration/1-axis-origin-tool-length-optimization.md).”
+For details on this function, refer to “[7.7.1 Optimization of Axis Origin and Tool Length](../7-system/7-auto-calibration/1-axis-origin-tool-length-optimization.md).”
 {% endhint %}

 # 2.9 Tool Data Automatic Calibration

 After determining the axis origin and tool length through automatic calibration, etc., if the tool is deformed, you can simply determine new tool data.
 At this time, the axis origin should have been determined and maintained.
 In addition, a fixed reference point should be taught after the tool length is determined and the angle calibration is completed.
 If tool deformation occurs, place the tool in the same position at the reference point designated prior to the deformation, and then perform automatic tool data calibration.

-1. Touch the \[Set up\] button &gt; \[3: Robot Parameter&gt; 1: Tool Data\] menu.
+1. Touch the \[system\] button &gt; \[3: Robot Parameter&gt; 1: Tool Data\] menu.

 ![](../_assets/image_340.png)